pvdz/preval/tests/cases/normalize/expressions/statement/for_let/auto_ident_opt_method_call_extended.md

 Denormalized calls: Same

 Todos triggered:
+- regular property access of an ident feels tricky;
 - Calling a static method on an ident that is not global and not recorded: $tmpObjLitVal$1_e